scakc/Computer-Vision/README.md

 # Computer-Vision

 (CS 783)
-This is collection of my assignments solved for Computer Vision class taught at IIT Kanpur
+This is collection of project done for Computer Vision class taught at IIT Kanpur

 It Consists of 4 Assigment: